harunm1/Personal-Finance-Tracker/README.md

 ## Key Features

 To meet these objectives, FinanceR will implement a well-defined set of features organized into categories.
 Each feature is designed to be modular, ensuring that development tasks can be distributed among team members while still contributing to a cohesive final product.
+Each feature also adds specific value in line with the defined objectives.

 #### 1. User Authentication and Profiles

 - Multi-user access: FinanceR will support multiple users, each with a unique username and password combination.
 Passwords and financial data will be stored securely using hashing and encryption techniques.
 Additionally, each user’s financial data will be isolated to maintain privacy.
+- Secure login flow: Users authenticate through a graphical login interface with validation and error handling for incorrect credentials or duplicate usernames.
 - Onboarding flow: First-time users will be prompted to create a profile, while returning users will log in via a clean GUI login screen.
 Error handling will be implemented for incorrect credentials or duplicate usernames.

+Value: This feature enables FinanceR to function as a realistic personal finance application rather than a single-user prototype.

 #### 2. Account Management

 - Multiple account types: Users can create and manage various accounts such as checking, savings, credit cards, or custom-defined accounts.
 - Dashboard view: A consolidated overview of balances across all accounts will be displayed in the GUI, mirroring the layout of a typical online banking dashboard.
+- Automatic balance updates: Account balances update dynamically in response to transactions and transfers.

+Value: This provides users with a consolidated overview of their finances, similar to an online banking interface.

 #### 3. Transaction Management

+FinanceR provides full support for recording and reviewing income and expenses.

-- Income and expense logging: Every financial activity can be recorded as a transaction.
-Transactions will include metadata such as date, amount, category, and account.
+- Income and expense logging: Users can add transactions with metadata including date, amount, category, and associated account.
 - Recurring transactions: Users can define recurring expenses or income sources that will automatically update balances on a daily, weekly, or monthly basis.
 This ensures routine payments are tracked without manual entry.
+- Editing and deletion: Transactions can be edited or removed, with balances recalculated automatically.
+- Filtering and navigation: Transaction history can be filtered by account, category, and date range.
+- Data export: Transaction history can be exported to CSV for external analysis or record keeping.

 - Transfers between accounts: Support for internal transfers, such as moving money from checking to savings, distinct from external expenses or income.
 - Categorization system: Each transaction can be tagged with one or more categories.
 Default categories will be provided, but users will be able to define custom categories as needed.

+Value: These capabilities allow users to maintain accurate and flexible financial records.
+Separating transfers from expenses improves clarity and mirrors real-world banking behavior.

 #### 4. Budgeting and Expense Tracking

+FinanceR includes flexible budgeting tools with visual feedback.

 - Category-specific budgets: Users can set spending limits for expense categories and income targets for revenue categories.
 - Time-based tracking: Budgets can be defined on flexible timescales (daily, weekly, monthly, yearly).
-- Spending indicators: The GUI will provide visual cues (like a progress bar) when a user approaches or exceeds their budget thresholds.
-- Interactive dashboards: Users will see breakdowns of where their money is going through charts and tables, helping them make data-driven spending adjustments.
+- Budget creation options: Budgets can be created using a full budget editor or a quick-create interface.
+- Progress indicators: Each budget displays a progress bar showing the proportion of the budget that has been used.
+- Period navigation: Users can view previous, current, and upcoming budget periods.
+- Integrated charts: Expense breakdown and income progression charts provide visual summaries tied to transaction data.
+A pie chart shows spending by category, while a line chart illustrates income trends over time.

+Value: These features help users monitor spending behavior and adjust habits proactively.

 #### 5. Savings and Investment Tools

-- Savings calculator: Users can input recurring monthly contributions and project how much will be accumulated over time.
-- Investment simulator and visualization: Users can experiment with hypothetical investment scenarios by providing expected rates of return.
-FinanceR will generate growth curves showing projected outcomes.
-These tools will be supported with line and bar charts that clearly demonstrate growth over months or years, highlighting the effects of compounding.
+FinanceR includes several planning tools that support scenario-based financial analysis.
+All planning tools allow scenarios to be saved and loaded using JSON files.

+#### a) Bond Pricing Tool
+- Users can define multiple bond scenarios with parameters such as coupon rate, yield to maturity, and maturity length.
+- Bond prices are computed automatically based on the entered parameters.

+#### b) Mortgage Calculator
+- Users can define and compare multiple mortgage scenarios.
+- Mortgage payments are computed using principal amount, interest rate, term length, and payment frequency.

+#### c) Cash Flow Analysis Tool
+- Users can create named cash-flow scenarios.
+- Cash flows are entered with explicit dates and amounts, supporting both income and expenses.
+- Repetitive monthly cash flows can be generated automatically using a built-in series generator.
+- Present value and future value are computed for each scenario using interest and inflation assumptions.

+Value: These tools extend FinanceR beyond short-term tracking into long-term financial reasoning.

 #### 6. Reporting and Visualization

 - Flexible reports: Users can generate reports based on account activity, income sources, or expense categories.
 Reports can be filtered by time period and granularity (daily, monthly, yearly).
+Reports can be exported in CSV format for external analysis by the user.
 - Graphical summaries: The GUI will display pie charts for expense breakdowns and line charts for income trends.

+Value: Reporting and visualization features provide actionable insights into financial behavior, enabling users to make informed decisions.

 ## Users Guide